 The classification of costs according to the production process is a fundamental concept in managerial accounting and financial management.
 Understanding this classification helps organizations in budgeting, cost control, and financial reporting.
 This document explores how costs are categorized based on the production process, the rationale behind these classifications, and their significance in management decisions.
-The costs are typically categorized into direct costs, indirect costs, fixed costs, and variable costs, depending on their nature and relation to the production process.

 Costs can be primarily classified as direct and indirect costs.
 Direct costs are those that can be directly traced to a specific product or service.
 This includes costs like raw materials, labor directly involved in production, and any other expenses that are directly attributed to the manufacturing of goods.
 Understanding direct costs enables a business to determine the actual cost incurred in producing a specific item, which is essential for pricing, profitability analysis, and product viability assessments.